New England USA Quick Facts

 - The small coastal town of Rockland is the Lobster Capital of Maine and, each August, plays host to the Maine Lobster Festival.

-- Popular sports, including basketball and volleyball, were invented in Massachusetts; Springfield, MA, is home to the Basketball Hall of Fame.
+- Popular sports, including basketball and volleyball, were invented in Massachusetts; Springfield, Mass., is home to the Basketball Hall of Fame.

 - Connecticut, New England’s southernmost state, has a wine trail through a collection of twenty unique vineyards.